Stunning view of the Rio Grande flowing through Santa Elena Canyon walls in Big Bend National Park

 Day 3 was a full day for us with lots of driving.
 We were going to spend a full day at all the stops along the Ross Maxwell scenic drive and Santa Elena canyon, but the rainy cold conditions had us rethink our plans.
 Since there were no long hikes in the plan anymore, we hit up the major sites in the park all in this one day.

 We started down to Santa Elena Canyon for the most stunning sight of the whole park, then worked our way back up stopping at the historic sites (briefly)- then we ventured over to Rio Grande Village and Boquillas Canyon.
-You can cross the border over to Boquillas Mexico here if you have your passport, but that would also require more time than we had.
+You can cross the border over to Boquillas, Mexico here if you have your passport, but that would also require more time than we had.

 After enjoying the views from the Boquillas canyon trail, we headed North toward the Fossil Discovery Center and headed toward Alpine.
+You can watch the full tour on all of our stops in Big Bend National Park, below.

 Alpine